vedashruta/learn-go/README.md

 ## Arrays & Slices

 Both arrays and slices store sequences of elements, but they differ in flexibility, memory management, and usage.

-<h2>Array</h2>
+### Array

-<p>An array is a fixed-size sequence of elements of the same type.
-The size is defined at declaration and cannot be changed.</p>
+An array is a fixed-size sequence of elements of the same type.
+The size is defined at declaration and cannot be changed.

 <p>This means once you declare an array of size <strong>n</strong>, you cannot extend or shrink it.</p>
 <h3>Properties</h3>
 <ul>